nablarch/nablarch-document/en/application_framework/application_framework/libraries/date.rst

 In such a case, only the re-execution process can execute with an arbitrary date as the business date.

 .. tip::
- If all functions are executed in one process like a Web application, simply change the date managed in the database.
+ If all functions are executed in one process like a web application, simply change the date managed in the database.

 Business date is overwritten by using  :ref:`repository-overwrite_environment_configuration` .